 Amazon storefronts allow you to show off your entire catalog on one page, split your catalog into different pages and/or highlight specific products on specific pages all easily seen on the product page tabs.

 This means you can adapt your storefront every month based on your business goals.

 Want to bring awareness to your new product?
-Design some new graphics and put them at the top of your home page with a link to a dedicated page on your storefront.
+Design some new graphics and put them at the top of your home page with a link to a dedicated page on your store.

-With some time and effort, storefronts gives you the adaptability of a website on the Amazon marketplace that can help you promote your entire catalog.
+With some time and effort, storefronts give you the adaptability of a website on the Amazon marketplace that can help you promote your entire catalog.

 Increasing Your Average Order Value

 With the ability to design landing pages, show off promotions and display your whole catalog it becomes easy to see how you might raise the average order value of your account.

 An Amazon Storefront is an opportunity to build trust with the customer and/or give customers who already trust you the opportunity to try more products from your brand.
 This is where the branding advantage comes into Amazon stores.

 If someone on Amazon is searching out your brand on the search results then they may not know what they’re looking for which likely means a lost sale.
 If someone has landed on your storefront then they likely clicked through to your brand because they are curious about you.

 If they’re going to go through the effort of clicking through to your storefront then it’s very likely that they either already trust you or are very close.
 Which means you may have a customer with a long customer lifetime value (CLV).
 A loyal customer that will keep buying from you, seek you out online, and talk about you to their friends & family.